Mlaiel/iacherie/docs/business_monitoring_implementation.md

 - **Scalable Architecture** for growing business needs
 - **Enterprise-grade** reliability and performance

-This comprehensive business monitoring system positions Ainflue with industry-leading business intelligence capabilities, enabling data-driven growth and competitive advantage in the creator economy market.
+This comprehensive business monitoring system positions IA Chérie with industry-leading business intelligence capabilities, enabling data-driven growth and competitive advantage in the creator economy market.